6,409 views

 Culture

-A recent applicant who was admitted to both HBS and the GSB with Stacy Blackman Consulting said, “I got into both schools and my decision came down to culture.
+A recent applicant who was admitted to both HBS and the GSB said, “I got into both schools and my decision came down to culture.
 The two schools have a very different feel in my mind, and I think they will attract different people because of that.
 I’d advise admits to visit both schools, sit in on a class, etc. I suspect you will know after that – trust your gut.”

 Another double admit client, whose reapplicant profile was profiled on the Poets&Quants site several seasons ago, selected the GSB over HBS because that candidate felt that Stanford’s approach matched his style better.
 His consultant at Stacy Blackman Consulting shared, “Stanford GSB is about personal development and is known to be a supportive culture.”

-Sarah Hinkfuss Diekroeger, a double admit who has since graduated from Stanford GSB, was drawn to the student culture at the GSB.
+Sarah Hinkfuss Diekroeger, a double admit who has since graduated from Stanford GSB, was drawn to the GSB’s student culture.
 She said, “From the moment I came to campus during the welcome weekend, I was impressed by how real everyone was.
 Rather than starting with baseball stats, students asked how I was doing… and then really listened to my answer.
 The GSB community is incredibly impressive, but also extremely humble.
 I loved discovering amazing feats from the past lives of my classmates – and often accidentally!
 I became comfortable being my full self as a student at GSB.
 This will stick with me for my life, and plays out in powerful ways in my professional and personal life every day.”

-Nick Qiu, a past Stacy Blackman Consulting client, shared why he chose HBS over the GSB: “I wanted to have more global opportunities and Harvard alum are further flung.
+Nick Qiu, a past Stacy Blackman Consulting double admit, shared why he chose HBS over the GSB: “I wanted to have more global opportunities, and Harvard alum are further flung.
 I also wanted a more structured classroom experience.
 While I loved the shorts and flip-flops feel of GSB, I sensed that most of the learning was done outside of the classroom and coming from a military background, I wanted as rigorous of a classroom experience as possible.
 I also loved the idea of going to the oldest business school and its historical self-contained campus.”

 Perspectives vary here.
 “HBS is case-driven and the class moves at an exceedingly rapid pace.
 HBS is not for the faint of heart.
 Stanford is all about heart,” expressed a senior Stacy Blackman Consulting consultant who has guided many to both HBS and GSB.